 The carburetor mixes the correct proportion of air and fuel required for your leaf blower to start and continue to run.
 The passageways can become clogged and the small components can fail to function correctly which can be the reason the blower stops running.

 Old fuel usually plays a part in the carburetor no longer working.
-You may be able to clean or rebuild the carburetor to getting it working again.
+You may be able to clean or rebuild the carburetor to get it working again.
 You will have to replace the carburetor if this doesn’t work.

-To do this, first remove the spark plug and wait for the engine to cool.
+To do this, first, remove the spark plug and wait for the engine to cool.
 Remove the engine cover and remove debris from the cover and around the outside of the cylinder.

 Clean the cylinder fins and reinstall the engine cover.
 Continue cleaning the blower to make sure cool air can circulate around the engine.

 On a backpack leaf blower, remove any debris from the grill between the backpack and blower housing.
 On a handheld blower, remove the debris from the intake and discharge grill.

 Plugged Spark Arrestor

 There is a small metal screen that keeps hot exhaust material from shooting out of the leaf blower and causing injury or starting a fire.
 This small screen will become plugged with a buildup of carbon that will affect how the engine runs.